 When we talk about motivation, many will think that motivation is all about discipline, willpower, and mindset.
-And most people have neglected another important factor that can affect our level of motivation – environment.
-If you want to get and stay motivated, you can create an environment that allows you to do so.
+And most people have neglected an important factor that can affect our level of motivation – environment.
+If you want to maintain your motivation, you need to learn how to create a supportive environment that keeps you going.

 Anne Thorndike, a physician at Massachusetts General Hospital published a study on how environment plays an important role in affecting people’s eating habits.

 The study took place in a hospital cafeteria.
 Thorndike and her team wanted to help the people there to develop healthier eating habits without changing their motivation and willpower.

 And thus, they decided to change the environment.

 The team then changed the way how the food was displayed in the cafeteria, and Thorndike called this experiment, “choice architecture”.

 Before the change, there were 3 main refrigerators that were filled with soda.
 What Thorndike and her team did then was to add bottled water to the 3 refrigerators and also placed baskets of them throughout the cafeteria.